What is a Consent Order?

 Often, such an Order is expressed to be a ‘clean break’.
 This means that once the Order is approved by the Court, and once it has been implemented, the parties’ claims for financial settlement against each other can be brought to an end.

 It is important to understand the terms and effect of a Consent Order before it is signed, and important to understand whether there is a full clean break or not.
-To obtain advice from Rowlinsons, or to organise an initial free no obligation consultation, please telephone 01928 735333 and ask to speak with the family department.
+To obtain advice from Rowlinsons, or to organise an initial no obligation call, please telephone 01928 735333 and ask to speak with the family department.

 What is a Pension Sharing Order?